Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \begin{prop} In the proof of Theorem \ref{thmmainbmobs} we may, in addition to the previous proposition, assume that the group $(\Hb_{k_s}\cap D_{k_s})/\mathcal D(\Hb)_{k_s}$ is unipotent. \end{prop} \begin{prf} Suppose given $G,X,\Hb$ as in Theorem \ref{thmmainbmobs}, and assume moreover the existence of $C,D$ as in Proposition \ref{propmainreduction1}.
-Furthermore, we may assume $X(k_v)\neq\varnothing$ (for all $v$) and $BM_X = 0$, as otherwise there is nothing to prove.
+Furthermore, we may assume $X(k_v)\neq\varnothing$ for all $v$ (and thus $X(\mathbf A)\neq\varnothing$, since $X$ is geometrically integral) and $BM_X = 0$, as otherwise there is nothing to prove.

-The abelian quotient $H_\ab$ of $L_X$ is a smooth connected affine algebraic group, therefore it contains a torus $T$ such that $H_\ab/T$ is unipotent.
+The commutative quotient $H_\ab$ of $L_X$ is a smooth connected affine algebraic group, therefore it contains a torus $T$ such that $H_\ab/T$ is unipotent.
 This torus splits over some finite separable extension $k'/k$, and there is moreover a retraction $(H_\ab)_{k''}\rightarrow T_{k''}$ over some purely inseparable finite extension $k''/k'$ (cf.\ the proof of Proposition \ref{propanisdef}).
-We define $A = \mathrm R_{k''/k}(T_{k''})$ and the retraction defines a homomorphism $\mu : H_\ab\rightarrow A$.
+The Weil restriction $A\coloneqq \mathrm R_{k''/k}(T_{k''})$ and the retraction define a homomorphism $\mu : H_\ab\rightarrow A$.
 The composition $T\rightarrow H_\ab\rightarrow A$ is the adjoint unit, which is a closed immersion as seen in Proposition \ref{propweiladjmorph}.
 This shows that $\ker(\mu)$ is unipotent.
 Moreover, $A$ is a commutative pseudo-reductive group.

 By Lemma \ref{lemphslift}, there is a $G$-torsor $Y$ with a $G$-equivariant map $Y\rightarrow X$.
 Moreover, there is a global representative $H$ of $L_X$ such that $Y$ is a left $H$-torsor over $X$.
 Define a contracted product $X'\coloneqq A\times^H Y$, with respect to the composition $H\rightarrow H_\ab\rightarrow A$.
 This is clearly an $A$-torsor over $X$.
 Moreover, we claim that there is a natural right action of $A\times G$ on $X'$ defined (in terms of local sections) by $[a_0,y].(a,g) = [a_0+a,y.g]$.
 If so, then this action makes $X'$ into a homogeneous space of $G\times A$.